 - 1-2 teaspoons fresh lemon juice optional

 - Add in butter and let melt.
-Add in diced carrots, onions and celery and saute for 2-3 minutes, or until the onion begins to soften.
+Add in diced carrots, onions and celery and sauté for 2-3 minutes, or until the onion begins to soften.

-- Add cubed boneless, skinless chicken into pressure cooker.
-Cook until chicken is browned, 1-2 minutes.
-Turn Instant Pot OFF.
+- Add cubed boneless, skinless chicken into pressure cooker, and continue to sauté until the chicken is browned, 1-2 minutes.
+Turn Instant Pot OFF by hitting cancel.

-- Add in dry white wine and scrape up any bits of browned pieces off bottom of instant pot.
+- Add in dry white wine and scrape up any bits of browned pieces off the bottom of the instant pot.